TaoHuang95/DGSMP/README.md

 ### Testing
 1. Testing on simulation data
 Run **Simulation/test.py** to reconstruct 10 synthetic datasets.
-The results will be saved in 'Simulation/Result/Testing-Result/' in the MatFile format.
+The results will be saved in 'Simulation/Results/' in the MatFile format.
 2. Testing on real data
 Run **Real/test.py** to reconstruct 5 real datasets.
-The results will be saved in 'Real/Result/Testing-Result/' in the MatFile format.
+The results will be saved in 'Real/Results/' in the MatFile format.

 ### Training
 1. Training simulation model
-    1) Put hyperspectral datasets (Ground truth) and mask into corrsponding path, i.e., 'Simulation/Data/Training_truth/'.
+    1) Put hyperspectral datasets (Ground truth) and mask into corrsponding path, i.e., 'Simulation/Data/Training_data/'.
     2) Run **Simulation/train.py**.
 2. Training real data model
-    1) Put hyperspectral datasets (Ground truth) and mask into corrsponding path, i.e., 'Real/Data/Training_truth/'.
+    1) Put hyperspectral datasets (Ground truth) and mask into corrsponding path, i.e., 'Real/Data/Training_data/'.
     2) Run **Real/train.py**.

 ## Acknowledgements
 We thank the author of TSA-Net[1] ([Ziyi Meng](https://github.com/mengziyi64/TSA-Net)) for providing simulation and real data.

 ## References
 [1] Ziyi Meng, Jiawei Ma, and Xin Yuan.
-End-to-end low cost compressive spectral imaging with spatial-spectral selfattention.
+End-to-end low cost compressive spectral imaging with spatial-spectral self-attention.
 In Proceedings of the European Conference on
 Computer Vision (ECCV), August 2020.

 ## Contact